MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/authoring-an-update-driver-package.md

     ```console
     pnputil -i -a X:\firmware.inf
     ```

-    > [!NOTE]
-    > The pnputil tool is not supported on Windows 10 Mobile.

 If the firmware resource update was successfully installed on a firmware resource device and it supplies a firmware resource update that is a higher version than the current firmware version, then the device will be awaiting a system reboot in order to complete the update operation.
 A device in this state will indicate its need for the system to be rebooted by maintaining a device problem, which prevents the device from being started and restored to a steady state until the reboot is performed.